-Through our school-wide wellbeing plan we focus on the concept of positive education.
+Through our school-wide wellbeing plan Through our school-wide wellbeing plan we focus on the concept of positive education.
 We teach specific skills that assist staff and students to build up their kete of resources in order to strengthen their relationships, build positive emotions, adopt a strengths-based approach, enhance personal resilience, promote a growth mind-set and encourage a healthy lifestyle.
 Ultimately we aim for students and staff to have an understanding of wellbeing, to be able to use our wellbeing model to make positive changes, and to regularly check in with their wellbeing including getting support if needed.